byuids-resumes/kellyke_resume/docs/index.md

 EDUCATION
-Bachelor of Science in Business Analytics with Cluster in Accounting Brigham Young University - Idaho Estimated Graduation Apr.
-2023
+Bachelor of Science in Business Analytics with Cluster in Accounting Brigham Young University - Idaho
 •	Vice President of the Women in Business Society | September 2021 – December 2021
 •	Secretary of the BYU-Idaho’s Women in Business Society | April 2021 – July 20221
 •	Member of the BYU-Idaho’s Wealth Management Society